- NAME: David Lee Roth

 "I've been rich.
 I've been poor.
 Rich is better."

 Roth moved to California with his family as a teenager.
 He began performing in high school by joining a band.
-As a student at Pasadena State College, Roth studied music theory for a time.
+As a student at Pasadena City College, Roth studied music theory for a time.
 There, he befriended Eddie and Alex Van Halen, two brothers from the Netherlands who played together in a band called Mammoth.
 Roth played with several bands himself, including Red Ball Jets.
 The Van Halens sometimes rented Roth's PA system for their gigs.
 Roth later joined Mammoth, which soon changed its name to Van Halen after learning another group already had rights to "Mammoth."
 Michael Anthony came onboard as the group's bassist.

 Van Halen became a popular fixture on the club scene.
 According to several reports, KISS's frontman Gene Simmons attended one of the band's concerts and paid for them to make a demo recording.
 Van Halen landed a contract with Warner Bros. in 1977 and released their first self-titled album the following year.
 Van Halen quickly became a hit, featuring Roth's expressive, sometimes primal vocals and Eddie Van Halen's revolutionary guitar work.
 The album contained numerous now classic hard rock songs, such as "Runnin' with the Devil" and "Jamie's Cryin'."
 Roth wrote much of the lyrics for the group, which has been credited for changing the face of hard rock with their pop- and punk-influenced sound.